Nancy-geek/OOPS/README.md

 #### Abstract Class vs Interface in Java

+- objects can't be created for abstract and interface class

 Here’s a side-by-side table to help you quickly understand the differences:

 | Feature              | Abstract Class                                                                                          | Interface                                                                                      |